 The annual Perseid meteor shower occurs in the months of July and August and peaks around mid-August.
 The Perseids are among the brightest meteor showers and probably the most popular among amateur observers in the Northern Hemisphere since they can be easily observed thanks to usually favorable weather conditions.
 In fact, observations of Perseids go back to at least 69 BCE.

 The Perseids are named after the constellation Perseus as they appear to be coming from the direction of this constellation.

-While the most famous, Perseids are not the most interesting meteor shower for the scientists.
-For example the Leonids, which occur in mid-November, can cause every approximately 33 years meteor storms with 1000 meteors crossing the atmosphere every hour.
+While the most famous, Perseids are not the most interesting meteor shower for scientists.
+For example, the Leonids, which occur in mid-November, can cause every approximately 33 years meteor storms with 1000 meteors crossing the atmosphere every hour.

 The Meteor Research Group operates another camera setup on La Palma, monitoring the same volume in the atmosphere.
 The cameras use the meteor detection software MetRec to record the data.